 Tip #421: Introduction to Social Marketing in Amman

 I spent the day with Maha D. (not to be confused with Maha K.) (re)designing a one-day training program on social marketing.
-The concept of social marketing is fascinating, because the focus in on changing a specific individual behavior that will benefit either water or energy conservation or solid waste management.
+The concept of social marketing is fascinating.
+The focus is on changing a specific individual behavior that will benefit either water or energy conservation or solid waste management.

 Both in Lagos and here in Amman, they have dual flush toilets.
 One social behavior that a US AID grantee might focus on could be using the least amount of water necessary when flushing.
 Or turning off lights when not in a room.
 Or gathering picnic materials rather than littering in a park.